artlogic/debian-install/README.md

 4. Run the following:
   1. ansible-playbook preinstall.yaml --ask-pass --ask-become-pass
   2. ansible-playbook install.yaml --ask-pass --ask-become-pass
-3. Comment out eth0 in /etc/network/interfaces after the install is complete.
+5. Comment out all references to eth0 in /etc/network/interfaces after the install is complete (let the network manager handle things)
+6. Clone [dotfiles](https://github.com/artlogic/dotfiles) to the home directory and install.
+7. Clone [.emacs.d](https://github.com/artlogic/.emacs.d/) to the home directory.
+8. Generate a new SSH key: `ssh-keygen -t ed25519`.
+9. Reboot!

 Things that are broken
 ----------------------